 Stay tuned to our latest news

-1. Eat Foods High in Vitamin D
+1. Take Some Foods Rich in Vitamin D

 Around 35% of adults in the US lack vitamin D. According to Clinical Dietitian Kristin Gustashaw, without enough Vitamin D, people can easily get sick, affecting what could have been a fun and memorable Christmas.